kaliopa32/scripts/README.md

     tool for keeping parity of installed packages on arch linux systems

+* brew-parity.sh

+    tool for installing / exporting list of packages for homebrew (my usecase is macos)

 * dwmtest.sh

     script for running dwm nested within an x server using xephyr (among other Xorg dependancies & dwm)